workflow4metabolomics/workflow4metabolomics/README.md

 #### Writing the tool XML file

 As a reference, see the [Tool XML file syntax](https://wiki.galaxyproject.org/Admin/Tools/ToolConfigSyntax) from the Galaxy project wiki.
+The [Galaxy Intergalactic Utilities Commission Standards and Best Practices](https://galaxy-iuc-standards.readthedocs.io/en/latest/) are also worth reading.

 ### Using Planemo to validate a tool